Chart Color Schemes

 Karabar has shown very soft population growth performance across periods assessed by AreaSearch

+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to this methodology, Karabar's population is projected to decline by 508 persons by 2041.
-However, growth across specific age cohorts is anticipated, with the 85 and over age group expected to increase by 106 people during this period.
+Projections indicate an overall population decline by 508 persons by 2041, but growth is anticipated in specific age cohorts, notably the 85 and over age group projected to increase by 106 people.

 Frequently Asked Questions - Population